Himanshu639/MediNarrate/README.md

 # MediNarrate

-This build is essential part of MediNarriate project, this build accomplishes the gathering of videos and also combining in the end.
+This build is essential part of MediNarrate project, this build accomplishes the gathering of videos and also combining in the end.
 This part of project goes through following process.